melyburne/sumo-test/ReadMe.md

 ## SUMO

 SUMO must also be installed for the project.
 Further information can be found in [the official documentation](https://sumo.dlr.de/docs/Installing/index.html).
 In order for the project to find sumo, SUMO_HOME must be set to the folder in which sumo is located.
-Under Linux, cmd would be as follows
+Under Linux, cmd could be as follows
 ```bash
 export SUMO_HOME="usr/share/sumo”
 ```